 If you read no other part of this article, read this regarding replacement tool batteries!!!
 Today’s cordless tools rely on communication between the battery, tool, and charger.
 This prevents fatal damage to the tool or battery during charge or discharge.
-Aftermarket and knockoff batteries do not communicate with the tool the way it was designed and bypass all of the features designed to protect the tool and battery.
+Aftermarket and knockoff batteries do not communicate with the tool the way it was designed.
+They bypass all of the features designed to protect both the tool and battery.
 After all, that communication is proprietary and carefully guarded.

 The Bottom Line on Replacement Tool Batteries